ceph/ceph/doc/radosgw/s3-notification-compatibility.rst

 Unsupported Fields in the Event Record
 --------------------------------------

-The records sent for bucket notification follow format described in: `Event Message Structure`_.
+The records sent for bucket notification follows the format described in: `Event Message Structure`_.
 However, the ``requestParameters.sourceIPAddress`` field will be sent empty.